The rotating normal form of braids is regular: Regularity

 \end{defi}

-In the sequel, we will plug partial automata using their initial maps.
-A partial automaton is represented as an automaton excepted for the initial map $I$: for each $x\in A$ we draw an arrow attached to the state $I(x)$ and labelled~$x$.
+A partial automaton is represented as an automaton excepted for the function $I$.
+For each $x\in A$ we draw an arrow attached to state $I(x)$ and labelled~$x$.
 We say that a partial automaton recognizes a given language if its closure does.